prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          COLLECTIONSMARTLIST

    Description
-         can be used to build an HMENU with TSSetup: stdWrap.setCurrent =1
+         Can be used to build an HMENU with TSSetup: stdWrap.setCurrent =1

 .. container:: table-row